Constructing pseudo-Anosovs from expanding interval maps: Reconciling two constructions

 Similarly, we have $g_2(y)=2s-g_1(y)$, hence $a_2(s,t)=2s-a_1(s,t)$, and in general we have

 Setting $s=0$ and $t=1$ (and hence $d=1$), we specialize to the case

 In other words, each affine piece of $G: I \times \bbR \to I \times \bbR$ is of the form

 Thus $G$ is precisely the Galois lift $f_G$ of Thurston.
 Condition (2) of the theorem is immediately verified, so it remains to argue that the digit polynomial $D_f$ has $\lambda^{-1}$ as a root.
-Observing that the ``vertical" digit polynomial defined using the orbit of $y=1$ under the $g_i$ is precisely $D_f$ and is necessarily satisfied by $\lambda^{-1}$.
-This completes the proof of Theorem \ref{Galois}.\\
+We can define a ``vertical" digit polynomial using the orbit of $y=1$ under the $g_i$.
+Observe that this new polynomial is precisely $D_f$, and is necessarily satisfied by $\lambda^{-1}$.
+This completes the proof of Theorem \ref{Galois}.\\ \end{proof}

 \begin{rmk} One quickly verifies that

 and hence the map $(s,t) \mapsto (a_0(s,t), \ldots, a_k(s,t))$ is a linear map of $\bbR^2 \setminus \Delta$ into $\bbR^{k+1}$ whose image is a plane minus the line corresponding to $d=0$.
 This missing line is the image of the diagonal $\Delta \subseteq \bbR^2$, and we can foliate the image plane with lines parallel to this one, each such line corresponding to a different value of $d=t-s$.
 The area of the limit set $i_d(S')$ of $G_d$ scales linearly with $|d|$, i.e. if $A_d$ is the area of $i_d(S')$ then $A_d=|d| \cdot A_1$.
 In this way we can interpret the prohibited case $d=0$ as a degenerate limit set of area zero.
 Moreover, the two half planes defined by $d>0$ and $d<0$ correspond to the underlying train track map $\tau$ being left- or right-veering, respectively.\\ \end{rmk}